jrowlingson/stencil-tailwind/README.md

 ### @Style

-Utilities can be conditionally applied using the `Style` decorator.
+Utilities can be conditionally applied using the `Styles` decorator.
 This decorator provides a simple wrapper for the [`classnames`](https://www.npmjs.com/package/classnames) npm package.

 ```jsx